Computer Intellectual Property

 Our Patent Experience

-We also have significant experience with mobile computing devices (e.g., smart phones and tablets).
-We have prepared and prosecuted patents on all aspects of mobile computing devices, some of which include: wireless communications infrastructure (Bluetooth®, Wi-Fi, cellular, Radio Frequency Identification (RFID), Near Field Communication (NFC), etc.); antennas and electromagnetic (EM) fields; biometric systems; input/output devices; and software/apps.
+ADD+G also has significant experience with mobile computing devices (e.g., smart phones and tablets).
+ADD+G has prepared and prosecuted patents on all aspects of mobile computing devices, some of which include: wireless communications infrastructure (Bluetooth®, Wi-Fi, cellular, Radio Frequency Identification (RFID), Near Field Communication (NFC), etc.); antennas and electromagnetic (EM) fields; biometric systems; input/output devices; and software/apps.

 Computer Invention Patent Standards